 So called as the garden is in memory of our Founder’s son, Laurence Withey.

-Between chemotherapy treatment and spells of neutropenia, Laurence enjoyed being able to spend time in the garden which is alongside the Snug and at his home on the Longwood Estate, near Winchester.
+Between chemotherapy treatment and spells in hospital, Laurence enjoyed being able to spend time in the garden which is alongside the Snug and at his home on the Longwood Estate, near Winchester.
 He would when possible potter and help his mum with small jobs, entertain friends who came to see him and generally find the space ideal for reflection.
 He fully appreciated the therapeutic power of the garden and wished for others to be able to benefit from it too.